 “It’s not easy being a Seal and that is why so many quit.”

 The announcer, in a deep and serious voice, will then offer a few words about how many try and fail and that being a Seal requires an extraordinary amount of endurance to succeed.

 In every class of recruits, many would-be Seals quit training because it is very, very difficult.
-On little sleep, you are forced to run long distances, hold your breath for extended periods of time, endure extreme cold and deal with all sorts of unreasonable stress that is not normal by any stretch of the imagination.
+On little sleep, a recruit is forced to run long distances, hold his breath for extended periods of time, endure extreme cold, and deal with all sorts of unreasonable stress that is not normal by any stretch of the imagination.
 At each step, recruits simply put down their helmets because it is just too difficult.

-The training culminates in something called “hell week,” where there is even less sleep, harder work and the conditions are even more perilous.
-Fewer recruits think they will end up making it—and many more quit.
+The training culminates in something called “hell week,” where there is even less sleep, harder work, and the conditions are even more perilous.
+Fewer recruits then think they will end up making it—and many more quit.